A few years ago a co-worker of mine suddenly proclaimed, “Well that can’t be right!”

 The magic comes in because there 52 weeks in the year, so you’ll be making 26 bi-weekly payments, which then translates into 13 full payments a year instead of 12.

 If you get paid bi-weekly at work, you may remember that two months a year you get 3 checks instead of two.
 So don’t worry, this payment method won’t leave you scrambling for more cash.
+If you do find yourself trying to scrounge up extra money to make the payment, check out our money saving tips for student debtors.

 So how much could the bi-weekly method save you?